lazywithclass/project-lamp/website/book/intro.markdown

     where xsLess = quicksort (filter (\a -> a <= x) xs) xsMore = quicksort (filter (\a -> a > x) xs)%}

-To execute editable PureScript code click into the snippet you want executed and press `CTRL + ENTER`, or on OS X press `CMD + ENTER`.
+To execute editable PureScript code, click into the snippet you want executed and press `CTRL + ENTER`, or on OS X press `CMD + ENTER`.

 What do you suppose the first line of the code (the *type declaration*) says about this function? `quicksort` is a function that, well, sorts `List`s *quickly*.
 What sorts of `List`s does this function work with?
 It might come as a surprise to hear, but one should not have to worry about understanding *how* the code sorts `List`s to answer this question.
 We, however, have included a `REPL` to interact with the code above (and for *all* other PureScript code on this page).
 Try a few things and see what happens!